darkawesome/blog/content/blog/GeologyAnalysis.md

 ![Maps looking at Socioeconomic Status (green),Racial and Ethnic Minority Status (blue) Persons with no HS Diploma (orange) Housing in buildings with 10 or more units (purple)](https://github.com/darkawesome/blog/blob/b3a9d9d135cefe0925d445748ac3e5b5fec1be93/content/img/RPLTHeme1.png?raw=true)

 Looking at the socioeconomic status of the points across the census tracts as it relates to the trails we can not see any real disparities.
-Nor anything to suggest that areas with higher or lower socioeconomic status have a higher amount of trail near them.There may be other factors playing a role here like edge effects, ecological factors or even just different clusters of where people live.
+Nor anything to suggest that areas with higher or lower socioeconomic status have a higher amount of trail near them.
+There may be other factors playing a role here like edge effects, ecological factors, or even just different clusters of where people live.
 And this holds true across all of the other predictive factors looked at like Racial and Ethnic Minority Status.

 ``` r
 ## Moran's I AutoCorrelation